JavaScript is required

 • negotiate with creditors on your behalf.

-It can sometimes take a while to get an appointment with a counsellor, so it’s important to contact them as soon as possible – don’t leave it till the last minute.
+It can sometimes take a while to get an appointment with a counsellor, so it’s important to contact them as soon as possible – don’t leave it until the last minute.

 National Debt Help

-ASIC’s MoneySmart website offers free, trusted and impartial financial guidance.
-It has tips and tools to help you make better financial decisions and calculators to help you work out your budget.
+Moneysmart is an Australian Government website run by the Australian Securities and Investments Commission.
+It offers free, trusted and impartial financial guidance.
+It also has tips and tools to help you make better financial decisions and calculators to help you work out your budget.

-Mortgage Stress Victoria offers free legal advice, financial counselling, and social work for people who have a mortgaged property in Victoria and are experiencing money troubles.
+Mortgage Stress Victoria offers free legal advice, financial counselling, and social work for people who have a mortgaged property in Victoria and are experiencing difficulties with money.

 Do not sign contracts with any agency without checking their background.
 Get legal advice on the contract.
 Also check with Consumer Affairs Victoria to see if there have been reports about the agency.